Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy

 In this subsection, we apply Corollary \ref{open book} to Dehn surgeries on knots in $S^{3}$ or spherical manifolds.
 At first, we describe some properties of L-space filling slopes on knot manifolds.

 A knot manifold is \emph{Floer simple} if it has at least two distinct L-space filling slopes (compare with \hyperref[RR]{[RR, Proposition 1.3]}), and a knot in a closed $3$-manifold is called an \emph{L-space knot} if its exterior is Floer simple.
-We note from \hyperref[RR]{[RR]} that for a Floer simple knot manifold $N$, there is an interval $\mathcal{L}(N)$ of slopes such that
+We note from \hyperref[RR]{[RR, Theorem 1.6]} that for any Floer simple knot manifold $N$, there is an interval $\mathcal{L}(N)$ of slopes such that

-and in particular, $\mathcal{L}(N)$ either consists of all slopes except the homological longitude, or is a closed interval (\hyperref[RR]{[RR, Theorem 1.6]}).
+and in particular, $\mathcal{L}(N)$ either consists of all slopes except the homological longitude, or is a closed interval.
 We call $\mathcal{L}(N)$ the \emph{maximal L-space filling interval} of $N$.
 If $\mathcal{L}(N)$ is a closed interval, then we call its complement the \emph{maximal NLS filling interval} of $N$.

-A knot in a closed $3$-manifold is called a \emph{fibered knot} if its exterior is an once-punctured surface bundle over $S^{1}$.
+A knot in a closed $3$-manifold is called a \emph{fibered knot} if its exterior is a once-punctured surface bundle over $S^{1}$.
 Note that all L-space knots in $S^{3}$ are fibered (\hyperref[Gh]{[Gh]}, \hyperref[Ni]{[Ni]}).
-Now, we assume that $M$ is the exterior of a hyperbolic fibered L-space knot in a closed $3$-manifold $W$ which is either $S^{3}$ or a spherical manifold, and we fix an orientation on $W$.
-Let $N$ denote the exterior of $K$ in $W$, let $T = \partial N$, and let $\phi$ denote the monodromy of $N$.
-We assign $N$ an orientation induced from $W$.
-Combining Theorem \ref{Roberts} with \hyperref[OS]{[OS]}, $\phi$ is either left-veering or right-veering.
-Fix the canonical coordinate system on $\partial N$.
-Let $\delta_T, d(T)$ denote the degeneracy slope on $T$ and the degeneracy locus of the suspension flow of $\phi$ on $T$, respectively, and we denote $d(T)$ by $(p;q)$ (then $\delta_T = \frac{p}{q}$).
-Let $m_K$ denote the slope on $\partial N$ with $N(m_K) = W$, and let $\lambda_T$ denote the longitude of $T$.
+Now, we assume that $M$ is the exterior of a hyperbolic fibered L-space knot $K$ in a closed orientable $3$-manifold $W$, and that $W$ is either $S^{3}$ or a spherical manifold.
+It's known from Theorem \ref{Roberts} and \hyperref[OS1]{[OS1]} that $\varphi$ is either left-veering or right-veering.
+Let $T = \partial M$, and let $d(T) = (p;q)$ (then $\delta_T = \frac{p}{q}$).
+Let $m_K$ denote the slope on $T$ with $M(m_K) = W$, and let $\lambda_T$ denote the longitude of $T$.
 It's known from \hyperref[GO]{[GO, Theorem 5.3]} that